 Here you can only select the working mode.
-Six working modes are available for you to choose in on-grid status, i.e Self Use, Feed-in Priority, Backup mode, Peak Shaving, TOU and Manual.
+Working modes are available for you to choose in on-grid status, i.e Self Use, Feed-in Priority, Backup mode, Peak Shaving, TOU, Manual and Smart Schedule.
 You can choose the working modes according to your lifestyle and environment.
 Please refer to "2.7 Working Mode" for introduction of the modes and "10.7.1 User Setting" for specific setting of each mode.

-- TOU: TOU can only be set in SolaX Cloud App or Web.
-After setting the TOU in the App or Web, the selected TOU mode will be displayed in TOU interface on the LCD. - " Min SOC: The minimum SOC of the system.
+TOU mode: It can only be set in the SolaX Cloud App or Web.
+After setting it in the App or Web, the selected TOU mode will be displayed in TOU interface on the LCD.
+The following introduces the setting items in the SolaX Cloud App or Web.

+" Min SOC: The minimum SOC of the system.